The $p$-rank stratification of the moduli space of double covers of a fixed elliptic curve: Moduli of double covers of

-We will use the following result, which is proven in Appendix \ref{appendix:geometry_meg} as Proposition \ref{proposition:meg_proper_dm}, Theorem \ref{theorem:meg_smooth}, and Corollary \ref{corollary:megn_irred}.
-The proofs and further details of our constructions are deferred to the appendix for readability, as they are not essential for following the rest of the paper.
+We will use the following result, which is proven in Appendix \ref{appendix:geometry_meg} as Proposition \ref{proposition:meg_proper_dm}, Theorem~\ref{theorem:meg_smooth}, and Corollary \ref{corollary:megn_irred}.
+The proofs and further details of our constructions are deferred to the appendix for readability, since they are not essential for understanding the rest of the paper.

 \begin{theorem} For $g \ge 2$ and $n \ge 0$, $\mb_{E,g;n}$ is an irreducible smooth proper Deligne-Mumford stack of dimension $2g - 2 + n$. \end{theorem}